ngryman/fauda/README.md

 </details>

-## Environment variables
+### Environment variables

-Fauda parses environment variables that are prefixed with your package's name.
-This is done to avoid name clashes with other tools or system-wide environment variables.
+Fauda parses environment variables prefixed with your package's name.
+This is precaution to avoid name clashes with other application or system-wide environment variables.

 For instance, if your package's name is `pasta`, then Fauda will parse variables starting with `PASTA_`.